moosichu/resetera_programming_ot/OP.md

 A really cool language that can do pretty much everything you can think of, and quickly.
 A really good language for machine learning and writing quick scripts - it's a great place to start learning.

+ - [Learn Python the Hard Way](https://learnpythonthehardway.org/) is a good starting resource.

 ## Rust

 Rust is a low level language like C, but designed to not have a lot of the problems C in terms of legacy design and lack of safety.
 The primary goal of Rust is to be safe, by making sure the programmer doesn't have raw access to memory.